xiaoxian9799/newbieWiki/Methods.md

 > [!NOTE]
 > C#
-> Although `string` is a reference type, but it is _immutable_ (once it has been assigned a value, it can't be altered).
+> Although `string` is a reference type, but it is _immutable_ (it can't be altered once it has been assigned a value).
 > When methods and operators are used to modify a string, the result that is returned is actually a new string object.